* ECB expected to lay groundwork for shift away from stimulus

 * SPDR Gold Trust holdings fall 0.65 pct on Wednesday

-(Updates prices, revises lead) BENGALURU, July 20 (Reuters) - Gold prices inched lower on Thursday as investors awaited a meeting of the European Central Bank later in the day for clues on the outlook for its stimulus program, with a firmer dollar also weighing on the precious metal.
-The ECB is expected to lay the groundwork for an autumn policy shift when it meets, emphasizing improved growth while tempering expectations after previously setting off a mini-tantrum in financial markets.
-That comes after the Bank of Japan kept monetary policy steady and pushed back against the timing for achieving its 2 percent inflation target.
+(Adds detail throughout, comment; updates prices) BENGALURU, July 20 (Reuters) - Gold prices edged lower on Thursday, with the dollar steady as markets looked to a meeting of the European Central Bank later in the day for clues on the outlook for its stimulus program.
+The ECB is expected to lay the groundwork for an autumn policy shift when it meets, emphasizing improved growth while tempering expectations after previously setting off a mini tantrum in financial markets.
+That comes after the Bank of Japan on Thursday kept monetary policy steady and pushed back against the timing for achieving its 2 percent inflation target.
 "Investors remained cautious heading into (Thursday's) ECB meeting, where there are expectations of a more hawkish stance," ANZ research said in a note.

-against a basket of currencies, but was not far from multi-month lows hit earlier this week on a fading outlook for a hike in U.S. interest rates.
+which tracks the greenback against a basket of trade-weighted peers, was flat.
 "Overall, a degree of cautiousness is probably warranted in the near-term.
 But more broadly, a relatively measured move higher with some periods of consolidation should ultimately be healthy for the market," said Joni Teves, strategist for UBS.

 Spot gold may consolidate in a range of $1,236-$1,244 per ounce for one day before rising towards $1,249, as suggested by a Fibonacci projection analysis, said Reuters technical analyst Wang Tao.
 Gold prices will be supported as long as recent weakness in the U.S. dollar persists, said Yuichi Ikemizu, Tokyo branch manager at ICBC Standard Bank.
 "I don't really expect prices to go any lower as I think there is support at the $1,200 an ounce level and people are not so bearish anymore."